 After a car accident, you may feel overwhelmed by physical pain, mounting bills, lost wages, and the emotional aftermath of the crash.
 The thought of pursuing a legal claim may be too much to handle.
 Our law firm will advocate for you, working hard to get you the money that you deserve for your car accident injuries.

-Based in Cherry Hill, Bross & Frankel represents clients throughout New Jersey.
+Based in Mount Holly, Bross & Frankel represents clients throughout New Jersey.
 Our team of experienced personal injury lawyers is dedicated to fighting for the rights of injury victims.
 To learn more or to schedule a free initial consultation with a New Jersey car accident attorney, reach out today at 856-795-8880 or fill out our online contact form.